joernio/joern/docs2/docs/export.md

 title: Exporting Graphs
 ---

-Joern is used extensively in academic research as a source for intermediate graph representations of code, particularly in machine learning and vulnerability discovery applications [e.g., [1,2,3,4,5](#references)].
+Joern is used in academic research as a source for intermediate graph representations of code, particularly in machine learning and vulnerability discovery applications [e.g., [1,2,3,4,5](#references)].
 To support this use-case, Joern provides both plotting capabilities in the